thedeveloperever/optimac/README.md

 cd macosdebloater-scripts/

-chmod 777 macosdebloater.sh
+chmod a+x debloat.sh

-./macosdebloater.sh
+./debloat.sh

 # You are all done!
-After it finishes, you need to reboot.
+After it finishes, it will automatically reboot for you.
 You now have a debloated MacOS system!

 # Features